frequency-chain/frequency/designdocs/passkey_p256.md

 ### Keys

 - **Passkey**: P256 key pair used for transaction signing and account management.
 This is the primary key used for transaction signing.
-- **Passkey Public Key**: The public key derived from the Passkey private key.
+- **Passkey Public Key**: The public key retrieved from the Passkey registration process.
 - **Account Key**: The key pair generated from a seed phrase.
 - **Account Public Key**: The public key derived from the Account Key.